AElfProject/AElf/docs/Protocol/addresses.md

 For more information about how the js-sdk works, please refer to the [documentation](https://github.com/AElfProject/aelf-sdk.js/blob/doc-2.0/docs/Wallet.md)

-Finally here is the Protobuf message we use for representing an address:
+Finally here is the Protobuf message we use for representing an address, it is often used by other types to represent addresses:

 ```Proto
 option csharp_namespace = "AElf.Common";